Having Trouble With Your Ignition Interlock? Check These First.

 Battery Issues.
 As we’ve noted before, battery issues are the number one complaint.

-Interlocks only draw a tiny amount of current – about the same amount as the clock on a car radio, which needs a bit of juice to keep your station settings.
-Usually it’s no more than half an amp.
+Interlocks only draw a tiny amount of current – about the same amount as the clock on a car radio.
+Usually it’s no more than half an amp and LifeSafer’s devices are pre-set to go into sleep mode when the vehicle is off to draw the minimal amount of power.
 With a good battery, an ignition interlock should pose no problem.
 Still, any amount of draw can drain a bad battery, so make sure that their battery is in top condition, or else buy a new one.

 Alternator issues.
 Alternators recharge the battery as it drains.
 If the alternator isn’t working right, it doesn’t matter how new your battery is – your battery will die.
 Have the alternator checked if you’re having any new electronics installed in your car – not just an ignition interlock.